 Bracing For a Thanksgiving Meal

-You’ve read all the literature.
+You have read all the literature.
 Your orthodontist has drummed it into your head.
-The list of things you can and can’t (well, shouldn’t) eat while you are wearing your braces.
-The “traditional” braces at least.
+The list of things you can and cannot (well, should not) eat while you are wearing your braces.
+The traditional braces at least.
 Invisalign folks get to eat with reckless abandon.

 So to help you avoid all the tasty landmines that can derail your Thanksgiving cheer, we have talked to Registered Dietitian and Licensed Dietitian/Nutritionist Lindy Layden, who has given us her take on the proper plate for those wearing braces.

-“From a strictly nutritional perspective, there aren’t any real restrictions.
-I would ordinarily advocate for moderation, but this isn’t really a holiday where that advice would be taken.
+“From a strictly nutritional perspective, there are not any real restrictions.
+I would ordinarily advocate for moderation, but this is not really a holiday where that advice would be taken.
 Of course, your orthodontist might have some restrictions.
 No corn or nuts, and the sticky foods that we mentioned earlier.
 Plus stay away from dried cranberries or raisins.”

 Here are some of the old standbys that you can and should enjoy: